 The story of Black History Month begins in Chicago during the late summer of 1915.
 An alumnus of the University of Chicago with many friends in the city, Carter G. Woodson traveled from Washington, D.C. to participate in a national celebration of the fiftieth anniversary of emancipation sponsored by the state of Illinois.
 Thousands of African Americans traveled from across the country to see exhibits highlighting the progress their people had made since the destruction of slavery.
 Awarded a doctorate in Harvard three years earlier, Woodson joined the other exhibitors with a black history display.
 Despite being held at the Coliseum, the site of the 1912 Republican convention, an overflow crowd of six to twelve thousand waited outside for their turn to view the exhibits.
 Inspired by the three-week celebration, Woodson decided to form an organization to promote the scientific study of black life and history before leaving town.
-On September 9th, Woodson met at the Wabash YMCA with A. L. Jackson and three others and formed the Association for the Study of Negro Life and History (ASNLH).
+On September 9th, 1915, Woodson met at the Wabash YMCA with Alexander L. Jackson, George Cleveland Hall, William B. Hartgrove, and James E. Stamps to form the Association for the Study of Negro Life and History (ASNLH).

 Carter G. Woodson believed that publishing scientific history would transform race relations by dispelling the wide-spread falsehoods about the achievements of Africans and peoples of African descent.
 He hoped that others would popularize the findings that he and other black intellectuals would publish in The Journal of Negro History, which he established in 1916.
 As early as 1920, Woodson urged black civic organizations to promote the achievements that researchers were uncovering.
 A graduate member of Omega Psi Phi, he urged his fraternity brothers to take up the work.
 In 1924, they responded with the creation of Negro History and Literature Week, which they renamed Negro Achievement Week.
 Their outreach was significant, but Woodson desired greater impact.
 As he told an audience of Hampton Institute students, “We are going back to that beautiful history and it is going to inspire us to greater achievements.”
 In 1925, he decided that the Association had to shoulder the responsibility.
 Going forward it would both create and popularize knowledge about the black past.
 He sent out a press release announcing Negro History Week in February, 1926.